 Launching a spacecraft into space is one thing.
 Bringing it back is another.

-Unlike the Apollo vehicles, which were built for one-time use, space shuttles are reusable launch vehicles (RLVs).
-So instead of merely using ablative material, they must incorporate durable insulation.
-On the next page, we'll delve more deeply into the modern re-entry process for shuttles.
+The Apollo program, which moved several manned ships back and forth from space during the 1960s and 1970s, coated the command module with special ablative material that burned up upon re-entry, absorbing heat.
+Unlike the Apollo vehicles, which were built for one-time use, space shuttles were reusable launch vehicles (RLVs).
+So instead of merely using ablative material, they incorporated durable insulation.
+Next, we'll delve more deeply into the modern re-entry process for shuttles.